k2s/dust-motes/src/helpers/control/js/README.md

 EXPERIMENTAL !!! open to discussion

+SECURITY !!! this helper uses javascript ```eval/Function```, it is dangerous to use it with untrusted/not compiled templates

 This is very universal helper inspired by [jstemplate](https://code.google.com/p/google-jstemplate/wiki/TemplateProcessingInstructionReference).

 Different functionality is executed based on first parameter used.